fieldtrip/website/faq/other/open_hardware.md

 QuSpin has documented in a [Google doc](https://docs.google.com/document/d/1e3LUfdOmUhHHBT-lbirucRoW1TdrYyMxdaS1W-6WDjA/edit?tab=t.0) a simple procedure for installing residual field nulling coils in along the walls of an MSR.
 This can be used with their [coil driver](https://quspin.com/low-noise-coil-driver/), but you can also make your own low-noise coil driver.

+## OPM baby helmet

+For the first infant OPM project at the Donders we designed and 3-D printed a bowl-shaped OPM helmet for 32 FieldLine sensors (64 channels).
+The design of this helmet is share on [Thingiverse](https://www.thingiverse.com/thing:7353567).
+We have followed up this first infant OPM helmet with another design for variable head sizes.
+That design is not yet shared, you can ask us for details if you are interested.

 ## MEG phantoms

 Tim Bardouille has shared [instructions](https://github.com/tbardouille/MEG_biosignal_phantom) to construct a dry phantom for MEG.
 It is resembles the Neuromag/Elekta/MEGIN phantom, is based on a PCB, and results in magnetic fields that can be fitted as a equivalent current dipole in a spherical volume conductor.
+This open hardware project has now been joined by the MEG/OPM labs at the Donders and the Karolinska institutes.

 ## EEG phantoms